tupyy/migration-planner-ui/packages/agent-client/README.md

 ## @migration-planner-ui/agent-client@1.0.0-alpha

-This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
-The generated Node module can be used in the following environments:
+This package is a TypeScript/JavaScript client for the [Migration Planner - Agent API](https://github.com/kubev2v/migration-planner) that utilizes the [Fetch API](https://fetch.spec.whatwg.org/).
+It can be used in the following environments:

 Environment
 * Node.js
-* Webpack
-* Browserify
+* Modern browsers

 Language level
-* ES5 - you must have a Promises/A+ library installed
 * ES6

 Module system
-* CommonJS
 * ES6 module system

 It can be used in both TypeScript and JavaScript.
-In TypeScript, the definition will be automatically resolved via `package.json`. ([Reference](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html))
+In TypeScript, the definitions will be automatically resolved via `package.json`. ([Reference](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html))

 ### Building

-To build and compile the typescript sources to javascript use:
+To build and transpile the typescript sources to javascript use:
 ```
-npm install
+yarn install
-npm run build
+yarn build
 ```

 ### Publishing

-First build the package then run `npm publish`
+First build the package then run `yarn npm publish`

 ### Consuming

-navigate to the folder of your consuming project and run one of the following commands.
+Navigate to the folder of your consuming project and run one of the following commands.

 _published:_

 ```
-npm install @migration-planner-ui/agent-client@1.0.0-alpha --save
+yarn add @migration-planner-ui/agent-client@1.0.0-alpha
 ```

 _unPublished (not recommended):_

 ```
-npm install PATH_TO_GENERATED_PACKAGE --save
+yarn add PATH_TO_GENERATED_PACKAGE
 ```